 Making matters worse, permanent life policyholders typically don’t begin to break even until ten years have passed.
 That means you are putting money into something that has no value for a decade, which half of the policyholders cancel by then!
 That means half of permanent life insurance policyholders would be better off lighting their money on fire to save on winter heating bills.

 What about the touted tax-free benefits, though?
 While the payout is entirely tax-free for beneficiaries upon your death, your accrued cash value is only tax-free as a loan.
-Loans require repayment, which, if not done, become taxable to you!
+Loans require repayment, which, if not done, become taxable to you or reduce your death benefit!

 And about forced savings, no. Invest in your 401(k) or set up an automatic IRA plan; do not pay high commissions and ongoing fees for the privilege of disciplined saving.